EdgeToolkit/epm/README.md

 ## License

-project base on conan, license also adhere to it.
+project base on [conan](conan.io), and some code ported from GStreamer cerbero project, so the license should  adhere to them.

 [MIT License](./LICENSE.md)